British Bugs

 Family: Lygaeidae

-A large ground bug which has conspicuous white spots on the cuneus and two parallel pale marks on the scutellum.
+A large ground bug which has conspicuous white spots on the cuneus and two parallel pale marks on the scutellum, which is otherwise dark.
 The front of the pronotum is narrower than the head and eyes and the tips of the mid and hind femora are broadly black.
 The 4th antennal segment is pale at the base.

 Adult: all year